Refugees being supported by an Action Against Hunger staff member in Ethiopia.

 158 million people suffer from conflict-induced hunger.
 No other cause of hunger comes close.

-How conflict and war cause hunger
+How conflict causes hunger

 Those who survive conflict will have their lives blighted.
 Many will have their future health, wealth and wellbeing compromised.
 As a result, they’re more likely to raise their children in poverty and hunger.